csyers/cse30331/HW1/PartB.md

 An advantage of a circularly-linked list is that it is easy to go back to the beginning in a loop.
 This could make implementation of something like a board game easy, where there is a loop that goes through all members of a the circularly linked list.
+Also, you can reach any node from any starting node.

 2. Where are the template parameters of a template visible?